-- Provide the support systems necessary to help a person maintain treatment for those underlying causes of dependence so that they can stay opioid-free.
+- Provide the support systems necessary to help a person maintain treatment for those underlying causes of dependence to stay opioid-free.

-The in-depth, state-by-state analyses that provide the devastating statistics used to illustrate the gravity of the opioid epidemic are helpful to an extent.
-They capture mass attention to increase awareness.
+The in-depth, state-by-state analyses provides the devastating statistics which illustrate the gravity of the opioid epidemic are helpful to an extent.
+They capture mass attention to increasing awareness.
 But they shouldn’t be accepted as signs the problem is unfixable.
-The crisis doesn’t not need to continue to escalate for years to come if new approaches to finding real solutions are employed and failing methods are cast aside.
+The crisis doesn’t need to continue to escalate for years to come if they employ new approaches to finding real solutions and cast aside failing methods.

 Reviewed by Clare Waismann, CATC, Founder of Waismann Method® Advanced Treatment for Opiate Dependence